On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

-To drive home just how much these models struggle to learn template count distributions (see \S\ref{sec:models}), we report the level of agreement between their template count predictions on the \muc and \better test sets and those from the gold annotations in \autoref{tab:predicted_template_id_agreement}, reported for the subset of documents with at least one gold template of the corresponding type.
+To drive home the extent to which these models struggle to learn template count distributions (see \S\ref{sec:models}), we report the level of agreement between their template count predictions on the \muc and \better test sets and the template counts from the gold annotations in \autoref{tab:predicted_template_id_agreement}, computed on the subset of test set documents with at least one gold template of the corresponding type.
 Results for template types with minimal test set support (indicated by \textsuperscript{*}) should be interpreted with caution, but agreement is generally very low and in many cases not much different from chance.
 With the caveat that the statistics in \autoref{tab:template_id_agreement_nominal} and \autoref{tab:predicted_template_id_agreement} are computed on different documents, it is noteworthy --- and disheartening --- that for \better, the level agreement between the gold annotations and \iterx (0.25; see \autoref{tab:predicted_template_id_agreement}) actually exceeds that between the gold annotations and the human experts (0.22; see \autoref{tab:template_id_agreement_nominal}).